frictionlessdata/frictionless-py/docs/guides/framework/detector-guide.md

 - validate
 - and more

-In cases, you just need to create a Detector instance using desired options and pass to the classed and function from above.
+You just need to create a Detector instance using desired options and pass to the classed and function from above.

 ## Detector Options